BIG Kahunas Lead -- And Make a Lot More Money Millions…

 If land scarcity is driving prices up, then even a 15% foreign buyers tax and new mortgage rules for millennial buyers may not be enough to cool demand.
 It appears the Ontario government is feeding the price fire with enriched fuel while dousing it with eco-water at the same time.

 The Fed’s finance minister is feeling the pressure too and believes he’s got the ultimate solution.
-He’s remaining tight lipped about economist’s forecasts whom he requested, as he is expected to release information in a few weeks time.
+He’s remaining tight lipped about economist’s forecasts whom he requested, as he is expected to release information soon.
 The federal deficit is expected to come in at $5 Billion higher than predicted in the March budget.
 The Trudeau government is in some hot water.

 Sharing is good for your social health!